Rimjhim0110/EfficientDet/README.md

 # EfficientDet: Scalable and Efficient Object Detection

 EfficientDet is an efficient and scalable object detection framework that systematically explores neural network architecture design choices to optimize efficiency.
-This project implements core components of EfficientDet as proposed in the research paper, "EfficientDet: Scalable and Efficient Object Detection" by Mingxing Tan, Ruoming Pang, and Quoc V. Le from Google Research.
+The project is an implementation of key components proposed in the research paper, "EfficientDet: Scalable and Efficient Object Detection" by Mingxing Tan, Ruoming Pang, and Quoc V. Le from Google Research.
+You can access the full paper [here](https://arxiv.org/abs/1911.09070).

 ## Table of Contents